SalomePlatform/shaper/src/BuildPlugin/doc/interpolationFeature.rst

 Result
 """"""

-The result of the operation will be a curve created from selected shapes:
+The result of the operation will be a curve created from the selected shapes:

 .. image:: images/CreateInterpolation.png
   :align: center